[For beginners] Laravel: Trying to import a CSV file!

 Library installation

-Once the installation is complete, follow the instructions in the README on Goodby CSV's GitHub and add the following use declaration to the relevant controller:
+Once the installation is complete, follow the instructions in the README on the Goodby CSV GitHub repository and add the following use declaration to the relevant controller.

 use Goodby\CSV\Import\Standard\LexerConfig; use Goodby\CSV\Import\Standard\Lexer; use Goodby\CSV\Import\Standard\Interpreter;